EdJoPaTo/website-stalker-example/io/kaitai/doc/lang-java-html.md

 ### Installation ###

 Generated code for Java relies on[Kaitai Struct runtime library for Java](https://github.com/kaitai-io/kaitai_struct_java_runtime).
-It is a small, MIT-licensed library, which is[published in Maven’s Central Repository](https://search.maven.org/#search%7Cga%7C1%7Ca%3A%22kaitai-struct-runtime%22), so typically it’s enough to add the following to one’s `pom.xml`:
+It is a small, MIT-licensed library, which is[published in Maven Central Repository](https://central.sonatype.com/artifact/io.kaitai/kaitai-struct-runtime), so typically it’s enough to add the following to one’s `pom.xml`:

 ```
 <dependency>
     <groupId>io.kaitai</groupId>
     <artifactId>kaitai-struct-runtime</artifactId>
-    <version>0.10</version>
+    <version>0.11</version>
 </dependency>
 ```

 For other build tools, such as Ivy, SBT, Gradle, Leiningen, Buildr, etc, please consult Central Repository’s page for exact instructions.

-Alternatively, one can just copy whole source code to one’s project: the library is intentionally kept as only 2 .java files, so it should be easy enough as well.
+Alternatively, one can just copy whole source code to one’s project: the library is intentionally kept small and has no external dependencies, so it should be easy enough as well.

 ### API ###